 4. Build social skills: Encourage children to play and talk with peers and adults.
 Role-play and group activities work well.

-5. Focus on speech sounds: Use rhymes, songs, and games that help children hear and use different sounds.
+5. Focus on speech sounds: Use rhymes, songs, and games that help children hear and use different sounds with phonics activities.

 6. Watch for behaviour links: Poor behaviour can sometimes signal communication problems.
 Addressing SLCN often improves behaviour too.